Searching for Italy: All the Places Stanley Tucci Went in Season 2

 A Duck Hunt in Venice—published in Sports Illustrated, 1956

-Villa Seicento (reviews).
+Villa Seicento.
 All the talk of duck means that Tucci eventually eats some of it.
 Andrea di Robilant joins Tucci at Villa Seicento on the island of Torcello.
 Chef Nicola Codolo prepares them a meal that features bigoli, a spaghetti-like pasta from the Veneto, in a duck ragù.
 Here’s a video from the Pasta Grannies on how to make bigoli al sugo d’anatra (though this recipe is from Vicenza, another city in the Veneto).

 Back in “mainland” Venice.
 Tucci joins journalist Maurizio Dainese for a scartosso of fried calamari.
 This quintessential Venetian “fast food” is easy, thanks to plentiful calamari in the lagoon and salt, which is available even in the crevices of buildings.
 Dainese explains that the regular flooding of Venice (the acqua alta) means that saltwater gets in everywhere, bloating bricks.

-Orient Experience (reviews).
+Orient Experience.
 One of the things that I appreciate about Stanley Tucci’s show is that he highlights non-traditional restaurants with a community assistance component, such as Chikù in Naples and Cucine Popolari in Bologna (see season 1).
 When he visits Hamad Ahmadi, the Afghan-Venetian owner of Orient Experience in the sestiere of Cannaregio, he points out that while Italians rarely eat non-Italian food, Venetians are more open to foreign fare because of their heritage as a trading post along the Ancient Spice Road.
 The refugee-run Orient Experience, which features a mélange of dishes from Africa and the Middle East, is, notes Tucci, a “project [that] will work anywhere.”
 And, in fact, there’s a second Orient Experience in the Dorsoduro district.

 Friuli-Venezia Giulia.
 In what almost seems like an afterthought, Tucci and his team head east to of Friuli-Venezia Giulia, a region at the crossroads between the Venetian Republic and the Austro-Hungarian Empire.
 He says that the food of Friuli is rarely in the spotlight.
 But, of course, you can find Friulian recipes from Lidia Bastianich, originally from Gorizia, FVG, and in the recent award-winning cookbook Friuli Food and Wine: Frasca Cooking from Northern Italy’s Mountains, Vineyards, and Seaside.

-L’Argine a Vencò (reviews).
+L’Argine a Vencò.
 Tucci’s final stop in season 2, episode 1 is at L’Argine a Vencò, in Dolegna del Collio in the province of Gorizia.
 Run by Chef Antonia Klugman and her sister Vittoria, the small, modernist restaurant has one Michelin star and only nine tables.
 Klugman makes pork goulash, a recipe passed down from her Austro-Hungarian grandparents.
 The succulent stew, spiced with bay leaves, juniper berries, cumin, and paprika, and sweetened with dry apricots, is interesting because of its complexity, proving that “Italian food” is anything but a cliché.

 Episode 2: Piedmont